-When someone has a substance use disorder, stage one typically begins during inpatient treatment.
+Stage one typically begins during inpatient treatment when someone has a substance use disorder.
 Ensuring you are physically and psychologically safe is the priority.
 During this phase, modalities may include individual therapy and team consultation.

 Stage 2: Processing Trauma and Improving Emotional Experiences

-Healing from trauma is the focus in stage two.
-Stage two may occur in an inpatient rehab facility, partial hospitalization program, or intensive outpatient program.
-Several modalities are appropriate for use in this stage, including individual therapy, consultation team, and group skills training.
+Healing from trauma is the focus of stage two.
+Stage two may occur in an inpatient rehab facility, partial hospitalization, or intensive outpatient program.
+Several modalities are appropriate for this stage, including individual therapy, consultation team, and group skills training.

 Stage 3: Reaching Personal Goals

-In the third stage, someone with substance use issues may be transitioning from inpatient treatment to partial hospitalization, intensive outpatient, or sober living.
-This is the time you get to practice the skills you have learned so far.
-You will still be working with an individual therapist but also continuing group skills training.
+In the third stage, someone with substance use issues may transition from inpatient treatment to partial hospitalization, intensive outpatient, or sober living.
+This is when you get to practice the skills you have learned.
+You will still be working with an individual therapist and continuing group skills training.
 You may be getting environmental structuring assistance and coaching.

 Stage 4: Finding Deeper Meaning

-The final stage is when you begin to focus on a spiritual connection and find your purpose, giving you a reason to keep working towards the goals you set in DBT.
-This may be something you choose to do on your own, in support groups, or with an individual therapist.
+The final stage is when you focus on a spiritual connection and find your purpose, giving you a reason to keep working towards your goals in DBT.
+You may choose to do this on your own, in support groups, or with an individual therapist.